Messi's 109th goal leads defending champion Argentina over Canada 2-0 and into Copa America final

 With a victory on its independence day, Argentina extended its unbeaten streak to 10 games.
 The Albiceleste seek a record 16th Copa title when they play Uruguay or Colombia on Sunday at Miami Gardens, Florida.

+“We have to enjoy every moment of what we’re are living,” Messi said.
+“I’m conscious that these are the last battles.”

-Trying to string together championships in consecutive Copa Americas around the 2022 World Cup championship, Argentina is trying to match the feat of Spain when La Roja won the 2008 and 2012 European Championships along with the 2010 World Cup.
+Trying to string together Copa America titles around the 2022 World Cup championship, Argentina hopes to match Spain’s feat of winning the 2008 and 2012 European Championships along with the 2010 World Cup.

-“It’s insane what this team has done, what the Argentina national team is doing,” Messi said.
-“For those who remain from the old guard, it’s beyond impressive that the national team is in another final.”
+“These are statistics.
+I’m not really interested about it,” Argentina coach Lionel Scaloni said through a translator.
+“The most important thing is to win.”

+Making his 38th Copa America appearance, Messi had missed Argentina’s group stage finale with a leg injury and was subdued while playing 90 minutes in the quarterfinal win over Ecuador.
+He was much more agile and shot just wide in the 12th and 44th minutes.

+“It’s has been a very difficult Copa América,” Messi said, “very competitive, bad surfaces, excessive heat.”

-Argentina fans gathered in Times Square on the eve of the match and filled the streets on Manhattan before heading to MetLife Stadium, site of the 2026 World Cup final.
+Argentina fans gathered in Times Square on the eve of the match and filled the streets on Manhattan before heading to MetLife Stadium.
 The crowd of 80,102 on a night with an 82-degree temperature and 82% humidity was overwhelmingly pro-Argentina, with only a few sections dominated by red-clad Canadian supporters.

 It was among the biggest games for Canadian soccer, which went 0-6 in its only World Cup appearances in 1986 and 2022 and won its only major title at the 2000 CONCACAF Gold Cup.
 Argentina had beaten Canada 2-0 in the tournament opener on June 20.

+“The tournament caught up with us a little bit,” Canada coach Jesse Marsch said.
+“There’s been heat, there’s been travel, there’s been a lot of challenges. … We’re still at the beginnings of our process, right?
+Argentina’s maybe had eight years together, seven years together with this team, and so we need to develop more players that can contribute so that we can also rotate in tournament play, because eventually the physicality and the fatigue can catch up with you.”

-Canada star Alphonso Davies limped off after his right leg was caught in a clean challenge with Gonzalo Montiel and he was replaced in the 71st minute.
+Canada star Alphonso Davies limped off in the 71st minute after his right leg was caught in a clean challenge with Gonzalo Montiel.

-Making his 38th Copa America appearance, Messi had missed Argentina’s group stage finale with a leg injury and was subdued while playing 90 minutes in the quarterfinal win over Ecuador.

-He was just wide from the top of the penalty area in the 12th minute after exchanging passes with Ángel Di María, then wide again in the 44th and put a chip over the crossbar in first-half injury time.

-Messi scored following a throw-in.
-He centered the ball to De Paul, who ran to the end line and cut the ball back.
-Koné’s attempted clearance went to Fernández, who teed up a shot that Messi redirected from just inside the 6-yard box.

-“I just put myself in the middle of it,” Messi said.
-“I wasn’t sure if Enzo’s ball was going to get in.
-It was a reflex.”
+“He’s getting an X-ray, so we’re hopeful he’s OK, but we’re not sure,” Marsch said.

-Jonathan David was thwarted by Emiliano Martínez from close range in first-half stoppage time, and Martínez made a kick save on Tani Oluwaseyi in the 80th.
+Canada had two shots on target: Jonathan David was thwarted by Emiliano Martínez from close range in first-half stoppage time, and Martínez made a kick save on Tani Oluwaseyi in the 89th.

+“We started getting sloppy.
+We started getting away from the game plan,” said defender Derek Cornelius, who exchanged jerseys with Messi.

+While Messi referred to “last battles,” Scaloni and fans hold out hope Argentina and Messi will return to MetLife for the 2026 World Cup final.

 AP Copa America coverage: https://apnews.com/hub/copa-america